spujol/slicer.org/README.md

 [branch-deploy-download-preview]: https://github.com/Slicer/slicer.org/tree/deploy-download-preview

 _The netlify deployment has been configured by [@jcfr](https://github.com/jcfr) and since the [free plan](https://www.netlify.com/pricing/) is being used, only one user can update its configuration._

+### Website build

+The website builds associated with both [slicer-org][branch-slicer-org] and [download-slicer-org][branch-download-slicer-org] are also uploaded as GitHub action artifacts.

 # Development